Node#

 - It will use

-for the app name if provided, otherwise it will use thedefault_project
+NIXPACKS_MOON_APP_NAMEfor the app name if provided, otherwise falls through to the next step. - It will use

 - It will use